iomatix/ioTools-X4Foundations/WebTool/Readme.md

 - TODO: scriptproperties - Fixed memory leaks by wraping in a module pattern and avoided pollution within the global namespace.
 - TODO: scriptproperties - Debouncing the input to improve experience to people who are typing faster than one char per 500ms.
 - TODO: scriptproperties - Added error handling.
-- TODO: scriptproperties - Removed redundant code.
+- scriptproperties - Removed redundant code.
 - Introduced browsing module to explore files unpacked with XRCatTool scripts.
 The browser can browse through catalogs, open them in the browser, or via an external app.
 Windows default app is [XmlNotepad](https://microsoft.github.io/XmlNotepad/#install/) installed via [ClickOnce Installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application), while other OS tries to use gedit.
 Users can set up the command during script initialization.